 Scholarships

-PHSU’s Puerto Rico and St. Louis campuses provide a range of institutional scholarships to support both current and new students in their academic pursuits.
+Each location provides unique opportunities for financial assistance tailored to the needs of its current and new students.
+Ponce Health Sciences University (PHSU) is committed to supporting students in achieving their educational goals by offering a range of scholarships to help offset the cost of tuition and fees.
 These scholarships are designed to recognize academic excellence, support financial need, and encourage professional growth across a variety of disciplines.
 Whether you are beginning your journey at PHSU or continuing your studies, these scholarship opportunities help reduce financial barriers, allowing students to focus on achieving their educational and career goals.

-Puerto Rico–Main Campus Scholarships
+Puerto Rico–Campuses Scholarships

 PHSU’s Puerto Rico Main Campus offers dedicated scholarship opportunities to support students pursuing the Bachelor of Science in Nursing (BSN) program.
 With a focus on empowering future nursing professionals, these scholarships provide meaningful financial assistance, enabling students to concentrate on their studies and career goals.
 PHSU is committed to fostering the success of BSN students and encouraging their contributions to the healthcare field in Puerto Rico.